EPA CONFLICT OF INTEREST WATCH

 Andrew Wheeler, Acting EPA Administrator.
 Formerly earned $741,000 annually as an attorney with Faegre Baker Daniels, a law and lobbying firm that represented several polluting industries, including the coal company Murray Energy.
 In March 2017, Wheeler attended a meeting between Murray’s chief executive, Robert Murray, and Trump’s Energy Secretary, Rick Perry, during which the coal magnate handed Perry a written roadmap for rolling back regulations on the coal industry, which the administration has largely followed.
 Other former lobbying clients of Wheeler’s that are regulated by EPA include a uranium mining company, Energy Fuels Resources; XCEL Energy, a public utility; Bear Head LNG Corp., a liquid natural gas export company; the Celanese Corp., a Texas-based chemical manufacturing company; International Paper; and Archer Daniels Midland.
 His financial disclosure form can be found here.

-David Fischer, Deputy Assistant Administrator in EPA’s Office of Chemical Safety and Pollution Prevention.
+David Fischer, Deputy Head of Chemical Safety.
 Prior to joining EPA, Fischer was a partner at IBEX Partners, a public affairs consulting firm.
 Fischer also spent a decade at the American Chemistry Council, where he oversaw a project to help chemical companies with the revised Toxic Substances Control Act.

 Susan Bodine, EPA Assistant Administrator for Enforcement and Compliance.
 Formerly worked for Barnes & Thornburg, a law and lobbying firm that represented American Forest & Paper Association.
 Her financial disclosure form can be found here.